-A major aim of the Birds Directive is to take special measures to conserve the habitats of qualifying birds in order to ensure their survival and reproduction within the European Union.
+A major aim of the Birds Directive is to take special measures to conserve the habitats of qualifying Annex 1 and migratory birds in order to ensure their survival and reproduction within the European Union.
 A key mechanism in achieving this is the classification by Member States of the most suitable sites as SPAs.